 As previously mentioned, a personal injury claim must be filed within two years from the day of the accident in most cases.
 If you have suffered injuries such as a broken arm, loss of limbs, or head or spine injuries, it is essential to contact a qualified car accident lawyer to advise you on your best options.

-Most people are not sure about the time limits simply because they are unaware that the clock starts to tick at the exact moment the accident occurs, and runs to a specific date stated in the statute of limitations.
-Once the case is filed, there are no limitations to what time it will take for the case to be resolved.
-It could take weeks, months or years for the parties to reach a settlement or a court to make a final ruling based on the evidence provided to them.
+Many people are unaware that the clock starts ticking at the exact moment the accident occurs, and the statute of limitations specifies a specific date by which the claim must be filed.
+Once the case is filed, there are no limitations to the amount of time it will take for the case to be resolved.
+It could take weeks, months, or even years for the parties to reach a settlement or for a court to make a final ruling based on the evidence presented to them.

 While car accident victims often prefer to resolve their claims through negotiations with the liable parties, certain statutory time limits may still apply.
 Therefore, it is best to consult with an experienced car accident lawyer for proper guidance on how to proceed with your case.
 Contact our office today for a free consultation.